Tales

 – I’m going up!
 Says Prosper.

 He climbed up to the first branch and looked a little higher.
-From here he could see Mrs Owl, and about a metre from her, a curious animal.
-He immediately went down to tell his friends what he had seen:
+From here he could see Mrs. Owl, and about a meter away from her, a curious animal.
+He went back down at once to tell his friends what he had seen:

 - A fox ?